 \section{Conclusions}

-To conclude, we have systematically calculated the next-to-leading order QCD corrections for the $V\pm A$ type contact interactions eqn.({\ref{lagrangianC}}).
-Opposed to naive expectations, we have showed that that the QCD corrections are meaningful and reliable to such non-renormalizable theory.
+To conclude, we have systematically performed the next-to-leading order QCD corrections for the $V\pm A$ type contact interactions as given in eqn.({\ref{lagrangianC}}).
+As opposed to naive expectations, we have showed that the QCD corrections are meaningful and reliable even in such a non-renormalizable theory.

-We have analyzed the variation of cross section with respect to excited lepton mass (and hence the invariant mass of one SM lepton and one SM gauge boson) at the LHC.
-The enhancement of NLO cross sections over the LO cross sections expectations are found to be quite significant.
-To quantify the enhancement, we present the corresponding $K$-factors in a suitable form for use in experimental analyzes.
-As it is well known that the predictions on cross sections calculated at leading order in perturbation theory suffer scale uncertainty resulting from arbitrary choice of factorization scales and renormalization scales.
-These scale uncertainties are due to the absence of higher order contributions to the leading order in perturbation theory.
-By including more and more higher order contributions to theory, these scale uncertainties reduce gradually and the predictions become more reliable.
-We have showed these scale dependence of our results.
-As expected, we have seen that the scale dependences reduced greatly for the case of the NLO results as compared to that for the LO case.
+We have analyzed the variation of cross section with respect to the excited lepton mass (and, hence, the invariant mass of one SM lepton and a SM gauge boson) at the LHC.
+The enhancement of the NLO cross section over the LO cross section is found to be quite significant.
+To quantify the enhancement, we present the corresponding $K$-factors in a form suitable for experimental analyses.
+A quick estimate shows that the inclusion of these corrections changes the mass exclusion limits by about 60 GeVs.

+As is well known, the cross section calculated at the leading order in perturbation theory suffers scale uncertainty on account of the arbitrariness in the choice of factorization and renormalization scales.
+These uncertainties are due to the absence of higher order contributions in the calculations.
+On inclusion of each higher order, these scale uncertainties reduce gradually and the predictions are expected to become more reliable.
+This is explicitly borne out by our calculations, which demonstrate that the scale dependence of the NLO result is greatly reduced in comparison to that for the LO case.